RabeeaHussain/dil-se/README.md

 ## 🤖 Chatbot Configuration

-The chatbot uses Anthropic's Claude API with a specialized system prompt for Pakistani youth mental wellness.
+The chatbot uses Groq with a Llama model and a specialized system prompt for Pakistani youth mental wellness.

 ### Key Features:
 - **Non-judgmental** - No shame-based language